ccxt/ccxt/wiki/Manual.md

   - Your API keys are not fresh and new (have been used with some different software or script already, just always create a new keypair when you add this or that exchange).
   - The same keypair is shared across multiple instances of the exchange class (for example, in a multithreaded environment or in separate processes).
   - Your system clock is out of synch.
 System time should be synched with UTC in a non-DST timezone at a rate of once every ten minutes or even more frequently because of the clock drifting. **Enabling time synch in Windows is usually not enough!** You have to set it up with the OS Registry (Google *"time synch frequency"* for your OS).

+### ExchangeError

+In contrast to `NetworkError`, the `ExchangeError` is mostly happening when the request is impossible to succeed (because of factors listed below), so even if you retry the same request hundreds of times, they will still fail, because the request is being made incorrectly (The only exclusion is its sub-type `OperationFailed`, which can be retried to make the request successfull).

+Possible reasons for this exception:

+  - endpoint is switched off by the exchange
+  - symbol not found on the exchange
+  - required parameter is missing
+  - the format of parameters is incorrect
+  - some problem happening on user-side that needs to be fixed

+`ExchangeError` has the following sub-type exceptions:

+  - `NotSupported`: when the endpoint/operation is not offered or supported by the exchange API.
+  - `BadRequest`: when user sends parameter(s) that is not compatible to the endpoint (i.e. invalid number, invalid parameter name, bad symbol, etc...).
+However, it also includes sub-type exception `OperationRejected` which means that request is technically correctly sent, but in your account (or on exchange) there might be happening something another issue that interferes your request to get succeeded.
+So, at first you might need to make another action or solve the mentioned, after that, your request might succeed.
+  - `AuthenticationError`: when an exchange requires one of the API credentials that you've missed to specify, or when there's a mistake in the keypair or an outdated nonce.
+Most of the time you need `apiKey` and `secret`, sometimes you also need `uid` and/or `password` if exchange API requires it.
+  - `PermissionDenied`: when there's no access for specified action or insufficient permissions on the specified `apiKey`.
+  - `InsufficientFunds`: when you don't have enough currency on your account balance to place an order.
+  - `InvalidAddress`: when encountering a bad funding address or a funding address shorter than `.minFundingAddressLength` (10 characters by default) in a call to `fetchDepositAddress`, `createDepositAddress` or `withdraw`.
+  - `InvalidOrder`: the base class for all exceptions related to the unified order API.
+  - `OrderNotFound`: when you are trying to fetch or cancel a non-existent order.

 # Troubleshooting